R. J. B. Knight: Distinctions and awards

 He is a Fellow of the Royal Historical Society and has served as a member of council of the Society for Nautical Research, 1975–79, and as Vice President, 1992–2006.
 In addition, he has served on the Council and has been senior Vice President of the Navy Records Society.

 For his 2005 book, The pursuit of victory: the life and achievement of Horatio Nelson, Knight was awarded the Mountbatten Maritime Prize, The Duke of Westminster's Medal for Military Literature, and the Anderson Medal of the Society of Nautical Research.
 In June 2014, the National Maritime Museum presented him its Caird Medal.

+In 2022, he was awarded Society for Nautical Research Anderson Medal for his study of convoys during the Napoleonic Wars.